spacelift-io/user-documentation/docs/vendors/ansible/reference.md

 ### SSH private key location

 If you want to use SSH to connect to your hosts you will need to provide a path to  the SSH private key.
-You can do that using the [`ANSIBLE_PRIVATE_KEY_FILE`](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#default-private-key-file) environment variable.
+You can do that using the [`ANSIBLE_PRIVATE_KEY_FILE`](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#default-private-key-file){: rel="nofollow"} environment variable.

 ### Forcing color mode for Ansible